 Keahiakawelo, also known as Garden of the Gods, is a spectacular display of natural wonder.
-Large boulders and rock formations have been formed into unique, organic shapes due to natural erosion from the wind, sea, and animals.
-The rust-orange terrain is just an absolutely magical place to explore.
+Large boulders and rock formations have been formed into unique, organic shapes due to wind, sea, and animal erosion.
+The rust-orange terrain is just a magical place to explore.

 According to ancient Hawaiian legend, the landscape became the way it is because of a rivalry between a priest from Lanai and a priest from Molokai.

 They each tried to keep a fire burning longer than the other, and the Lanai priest would do anything to ensure he would win, including scorching the land.
 This is how the area gets its name; “Ke ahi,” meaning “the fire,” and “a Kawelo,” meaning “of Kawelo,” the name of the priest of Lanai.